lavishay-technion/ansible_shallow/00_intro/README.md

 ### How Ansible works ?

+Ansible uses combination of inventories, executable, modules, yaml playbooks and playbook roles.

-#### Inventory file
+#### Inventories and Inventory file

-- The Inventory is a description of the nodes that can be accessed by Ansible.
+- The inventory is a description of the nodes that can be accessed by Ansible.
-- The Inventory is described by a configuration file, in INI or YAML format, whose default location is in `/etc/ansible/hosts`.
+- `INI` or `YAML` are used as a default configuration format, while default configuration file is either located at `/etc/ansible/hosts` or under the users home directory.
+Depends on type of installation.
 - The configuration file lists either the IP address or hostname of each node that is accessible by Ansible.
 In addition, nodes can be assigned to groups

 ---